highlight/highlight.io/docs-content/general/3_getting-started/fullstack-frameworks/next-js/app-directoy.md

 Take a look at the example below, or for a full project, refer to this [sample github app](https://github.com/highlight/nextjs-13-sample).

-In the `layout.tsx` file below, keep the imported component within the `<body></body>` component so that client-side hydration works correctly.

 ```typescript
 // app/highlight.tsx
 'use client';